ROA (Return on Assets) - Return on assets. Return on current assets - formula Return on total assets formula

 Like ROA, this is a simple calculation.

-net income / equity = return on equity
+net profit/equity = return on equity

 $ 248 / $ 2,457 = 10,1%

-This can be explained by the fact that one company may have a higher ROE than another company because it has borrowed more money and therefore has more debt and proportionately less investment in the company.
+This can be explained by the fact that one company may have a higher ROE than another company because it has borrowed more money and therefore has more debt and proportionately less investment put into the company.
 Whether this is a positive or negative factor depends on how wisely the first company uses its borrowed money.

 How do companies use ROA and ROE?

 Managers in some industries find ROA more useful in decision making.
-Since this indicator reflects the profit generated by the main activity, it can be used by industrial or manufacturing companies to measure efficiency.
+Since this indicator reflects the profit generated from the main activity, it can be used by industrial or manufacturing companies to measure efficiency.

 Once you have figured out how to make more profit, you figure out how to do it with fewer assets.